CFDs offer the instrument for settlement of differences in bets or future agreements made by parties which are mostly made in cash.

 Brokers introduced such products and allowed the investors to access them through various mechanisms.

-These can be categorized as derivatives that involve traded OTC rather than a list of a regulated exchanges.
+These can be categorized as derivatives that involve traded OTC rather than a list of regulated exchanges.

 It can involve stocks, currencies, cryptocurrencies, commodities, bonds, futures, and indices.